H-Studio logo

 So tracking grows organically — and incoherently.

-Bad tracking is not a tooling issue.
+Bad tracking is often not just a tooling issue.

 It's a modeling issue.